From Kyoto to Shirakawago via Takayama: A Day Trip Itinerary

 img

-Of all, Shirakawa-go from Kyoto via Takayama has a sweet spot among travellers.
+Of all, Kyoto to Shirakawago via Takayama has a sweet spot among travellers.
 And for all the right reasons!
 This route diversifies your solo journey right from the start.

-So, if you are ready to uncover another side of Japan, read this detailed guide on the best way to get to Shirakawa-go via Takayama from Kyoto.
+Japan is much more than technology, skyscrapers, and kawaii culture.
+So, if you are ready to uncover another side of Japan, read this detailed guide on the best way to get to Shirakawago via Takayama from Kyoto.

 Getting to Takayama from Kyoto

-On your way to Shirakawa-go from Kyoto, the first step is to reach Takayama.
+On your way from Kyoto to Shirakawago, the first step is to reach Takayama.
 The best way to get there is to go from Nagoya.

 • Preferably, take an early morning Shinkansen on the JR Tokaido line from Kyoto to Nagoya.
 You have three different Shinkansen options – the Nozomi, Hikari, and Kodama.
 Based on what you choose, it will take you about 35 to 50 minutes to reach Nagoya station.

-• As you reach Nagoya station, switch to the JR Express Limited Hida train that takes you to Takayama in about 2 hours and 30 minutes.
+• As you reach Nagoya station, switch to the JR Express Limited Hida train.
+It takes you to Takayama in about 2 hours and 30 minutes.

-Other Ways to Get to Shirakawa-go via Takayama from Kyoto
+Other Ways to Get from Kyoto to Shirakawago via Takayama

-Although the above combination of two train rides and bus is the best way to get to Shirakawa-go from Kyoto, there are other ways to reach Shirakawa-go as well.
+The above combination of two train rides and bus is the best way to get to Shirakawago from Kyoto.
+There are also other ways to reach Shirakawago.

-If you want to travel on your terms, nothing can top the convenience of a rental car.
-Overall, you have to drive about 310 kilometres of distance to reach Shirakawa-go via Takayama from Kyoto.
-That said, along with stops in between, it should not take you more than 5 to 6 hours to reach the destination.
+If you want to travel on your terms, rent a car.
+You have to drive about 310 kilometres of distance to reach Shirakawago via Takayama from Kyoto.
+It should not take you more than 5 to 6 hours to reach the destination, including the stops in between.

 • If you are a little finicky about seats, it is best to book your Shinkansen ticket in advance.